jescriu/application-schemas/IKB_INSPIRE_XML_schemas_page/README.md

 ### Location, Structure & Content of the repository

-An additional repository is available at https://inspire.ec.europa.eu/draft-schemas** - It contains extended data models included in the Technical Guidelines.
+**An additional repository is available at https://inspire.ec.europa.eu/draft-schemas - It contains extended data models included in the Technical Guidelines**.

 The structure used within this repository of draft XML schemas follows the same structure of folders and sub-folders explained above for the [official repository of INSPIRE XML schemas](https://inspire.ec.europa.eu/schemas).